null

 Bentgrass

-Bentgrass can be found on most golf courses in the Northern U.S. It can be mowed as low as 1/10" and makes an ideal surface for putting greens and fairways.
+Bentgrass can be found on most golf courses in the Northern U.S. It can be mowed as low as 1/10 inch and makes an ideal surface for putting greens and fairways.
 Even when mowed very low, it forms a dense turf with a very fine-textured feel.
 The costs to maintain a home lawn of bentgrass can be very costly due to the fungicides, insecticides, fertilizer, and expensive mowing equipment it requires.
 It also needs frequent watering - almost daily.
 Unlike other Northern types, it grows by an extensive production of stolons (above ground).

 Blade: Narrow, flat